beinghaziq/programming-exercises/need_solution.md

 Return the minimum integer k such that she can eat all the bananas within h hours.

 3. Find unsorted array in array
+4. Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.